solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 ## Read Metadata from Mint Account

-Next, fetch and read from the Mint Account to verify that the metadata has been stored.
+Next, fetch the Mint Account to verify that the metadata has been stored.

 Start by fetching the Mint Account's data: